 - Single Issue Survey

 A valuation of a property is not technically a survey.
 If you are a cash purchaser and you simply require a valuation to confirm the purchase price is reasonable, please see the Valuation section of this website.
-Remember that a mortgage valuation is for the benefit of the lender and not the purchaser.
+Remember that a mortgage valuation is for the benefit of the lender and not the purchaser and you may therefore consider one of the surveys listed below.

 - An invasive detailed inspection